basmith89/megaplasmid_compare/README.md

 2. Script Usage (Under construction)

-Please feel free to create and issue if any issues arise or bugs are found!
+Please feel free to create an issue if any issues arise or bugs are found!

 🐛